 Pros

-- Works on multiple service providers like Amazon, Windows, and more.
+- It works with multiple service providers like Amazon, Windows, and more.

 - Brute force attack based on a pre-defined word list.